AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

    ![Filter sort order](../assets/targeted-filter-sort.png)

-   Click or tap the icon next to **View as** to view offers as tiles or as a list.
+   Select the icon next to **View as** to view offers as tiles or as a list.

    ![View as button](../assets/targeted-view-as-button.png)